Rogers reports financial, wireless subscriber, growth in first earnings report post Shaw acquisition

 This was primarily due to higher revenue from roaming services due to increased travel.
 Rogers also reports its net postpaid mobile subscriber count grew by 95,000, increasing the figure by 29,000 year over year.
 Revenue from wireless equipment also increased by 22 percent, mainly due to device upgrades.

-This is the company’s first quarterly release post-Shaw acquisition.
+While this is the company’s first quarterly release post-Shaw acquisition, the numbers don’t include figures from Shaw.
 Rogers received final approval on April 3rd, which also saw Québecor subsidiary Vidéotron acquire Freedom Mobile.

-However, Rogers has attained half a million Shaw Mobile subscribers.
+Rogers has attained half a million Shaw Mobile subscribers.
 The company has also acquired 2 million Fibre+ subscribers, nearly 1.7 million video subscribers, and almost 1 million home phone subscribers.

 Rogers has agreed to provide Québecor with certain services, including allowing Freedom subscribers to access Shaw’s business “Go Wi-Fi” hotspots.